-- a. money paid for sending letters or parcels by post - b. a connected group of pages on the World Wide Web - c. the condition of something that is ready for use - d. things - e. acceptance - 1.
-The company decided to update their site to attract more buyers. - 2.
-She has been waiting for confirmation of her flight from the travel agent. - 3.
-The suppliers delivered the wrong items by mistake.
+- 2. She has been waiting for a confirmation of her flight from the travel agent. - 3.
+The suppliers mistakenly delivered the wrong items.
 As a result, the client got angry. - 4.
 The post office has increased the postage to .10 cents for letters sent outside the country. - 5.
 I would like to know the availability of the products so I can prepare the payment.